Policy on exempting interested persons from the dissident proxy solicitation requirements – Canada Business Corporations Act, subsection 151(1)

 - the right to revoke a proxy, the method of solicitation and the identity of the person bearing the cost of the solicitation.

 If the applicant seeks to renew an exemption that has been issued previously and the circumstances have not substantially changed, it is not necessary to complete a detailed application.
 Instead, a letter stating that the applicant is seeking to renew a specific exemption and that the circumstances have not substantially changed will be accepted.
-Note that if the applicant wishes to change the wording of the exemption, the applicant should refer to the changes and provide reasons for these changes in the letter.
+If the applicant wishes to change the wording of the exemption, the applicant should refer to the changes and provide reasons for these changes in the letter.

 When is the application to be made?